SCZwangxiao/ACMMM2018CSAN.github.io/README.md

 # ACMMM2018CSAN.github.io
-This site is for dataset releasing.
+This website is used for dataset releasing.